-Start by making your pie crust, cutting it into circles, and putting it into the refrigerator to cool while you make the filling.
+Start by making your pie crust and cutting it into circles.
+Put it into the refrigerator to cool while you make the filling.

-Pour the prepared filling into mini cocottes or 8 ounce ramekins, and top each one with a circle of dough.
+Pour the prepared filling into mini cocottes or 8 ounce ramekins.
+Top each one with a circle of dough.
 Then bake for thirty minutes.

-There’s something about individual pot pies that feels like a present.
+There’s something about individual vegetable pot pies that feels like a present.

 “You made this just for me?”